 No. Supporting these outward efforts for World Peace is part of the equation.
-The point here is that it takes more than outward effort to achieve world peace.
+The point here is that it takes more than an outward effort to achieve world peace.
 Outwardly working for world peace and perfecting your own inner peace go hand-in-hand.

-How To Develop Inner Peace
+How to Develop Inner Peace

 - Practice yoga.
 Try Zenward for yoga practices and a supportive community of people working to become more peaceful.

 - Practice meditation.
 Try the Omvana app for easy to access meditations.

 - Observe yourself without judgment.
 Learn where you need help in your life and get support!

 - Love yourself.
 You are enough.
 When you know you are enough you can expand your love to others more deeply.

 In regards to learning how to be happy now, here’s a wonderful video by meditation expert and Ziva Founder, Emily Fletcher:

 Love makes the world go round and love can bring us world peace.

 As your inner peace grows, people around you will benefit and be inspired by you.